NicolasBreval/scripts-manager/README.md

 ### script-runner
 Located at libs/script-runner.
 Is a Maven project which defines a piece of software with the ability to run scripts of several languages.
 All scripts are processed in a separate process, using the corresponding interpreter, so this project has the requirement of have installed the required interpreter for its correct operation.

+### node
+Located at apps/node.
+Is a Maven project which defines a component of complete solution, called node o cluster's node.
+A node is an element inside a cluster that can make some operations, in this case can run scripts of differente languages, and also can communicate with another nodes using messages through RabbitMQ.
+One of all nodes in a cluster is called leader, because is the responsible for receive all users requests and select another node, or himself, to process it.